 National standards for disabled access and facilities in hotels and other holiday accommodation have been drawn up, with input from the Tourist Board and disability organisations.
 Travel agents and tour operators can give you details about the accommodation they deal with.
 When making your holiday arrangements you should also ask how easy it is to get to the amenities you wish to visit, perhaps the beach, tourist attractions, local shops or the town centre, from where you will be staying.

-The online National Access Register allows you to search for shops, businesses, hotels, toilets etc which are accessible for disabled people.
+- The online National Access Register allows you to search for shops, businesses, hotels, toilets etc which are accessible for disabled people.

-Tourism for All is national charity dedicated to making tourism welcoming to all.
+- Tourism for All is national charity dedicated to making tourism welcoming to all.
 Its website Open Britain is a one-stop shop for accessible tourism in the UK providing you with a simple way to find accessible destinations and places to stay.
 It allows you to create the perfect holiday for you, tailored specifically to your access requirements, whether this means wheelchair access or just having good lighting.
 All of the properties on the site are self-assessed.
 You can call Tourism for All on 0845 124 9971.

 The RNIB can advise on suitable holidays, hotels and ‘activity weeks’; for example, organised rambling or cultural holidays.
 Helpline: 0303 123 999.

 - 3H Fund offers subsidised group holidays with volunteer helpers for physically disabled children and adults.